Airport Narita: Rolling stock

 All Airport Narita services were operated using E217 series electric multiple unit (EMU) trains.

 History

 The Airport Narita rapid services were introduced from 20 April 1991 to supplement the popular Narita Express limited express services which commenced the previous month.
 Initially, 16 services ran in each direction daily, using 113 series EMU formations based at Ōfuna and Makuhari depots.
 Trains including SaRo 124 Green (first class) cars were allocated to these services, as these had expanded luggage storage space.

 From the start of the revised timetable on 17 March 2018, the name Airport Narita was discontinued on rapid services to Narita Airport, in order to avoid confusion with the limited express Narita Express services which also serve Narita International Airport.
+The service itself continues to operate as of 2024, just without the Airport Narita name.